Node-reconfiguring multilayer networks of human brain function: Materials and methods

 \subsubsection{Interactions of intra- and interlayer network properties}

-We analyse the interplay of intra and interlayer properties by analyzing two intralayer network properties, \emph{mean intralayer correlation} and \emph{ROI edge weight} in relation to stability score and \emph{pairwise stability score}.
-Mean intralayer correlation is a ROI-specific property defined as the mean intralayer edge weight of a ROI within the layer where the ROI was defined.
+We investigated the interplay of intra- and interlayer network properties by analyzing two intralayer network characteristics, \emph{mean intralayer correlation} and \emph{ROI edge weight}, in relation to stability score and \emph{pairwise stability score}.
+Mean intralayer correlation is an ROI-specific property defined as the mean intralayer edge weight of an ROI within the layer where the ROI resides.
 Mean intralayer correlation reflects the connectivity of the ROI with other ROIs in a single time window.
-To put the connectivity of a ROI into context with its stability, we looked at mean intralayer correlation as a function of the stability score.
+To put the connectivity of an ROI into context with its stability, we looked at mean intralayer correlation as a function of the stability score.

-ROI edge weight is a ROI-pair-specific property, equal to the intralayer edge weight between two ROIs on the same layer.
+ROI edge weight is an ROI-pair-specific property, equal to the intralayer edge weight between two ROIs on the same layer.
 It describes the functional connectivity of two ROIs within a time window.
 To contextualize ROI edge weight with the interlayer stabilities of the ROIs, we looked at it as a function of pairwise stability score, defined as the mean of the stability scores of the two ROIs.